CosmicIndustries/lists/README.md

 ```

 This method effectively blocks the domains by preventing the system from resolving their real IP addresses.
 However, it only works on the machine where the `hosts` file is edited.
+* Use 0.0.0.0 if you want a cleaner and faster block with no attempt to connect anywhere.
+Use 127.0.0.1 if you have a specific need to route traffic back to your local machine, though in most cases, 0.0.0.0 is more efficient.

 ### Summary of Approaches